rickaa/rand/rand/content/posts/python_mamba_pip_tools.md

 torchvision
 ```

-However, that won't give is the versions with `+cpu`.
+However, that won't give us the versions with `+cpu`.
 We can try:

 ```
 # requirements.in